detect online job scams

 There are two common ways online job scams operate.
 They include;

-1. Through the Impersonation of Other Company’s
+1. Through the Impersonation of an existing Company

 2. By Creation of an Imaginary Company